 Think of your favorite standard daffodil: there's probably a miniature with a similar look.
 There are mini-trumpet daffodils (traditionally Division 1), as well as triandrus (Division 5), cyclamineus (6), jonquilla (7), and tazetta (8).
 The bulbocodium (10), miscellaneous (12), and species (13) divisions rank high in miniature numbers.

-Also, like standard daffodils, miniatures flower at different times: there are early, mid, and late spring bloomers, all of which can add up to an extended period of bloom if they're located well.
+Also, like standard daffodils, miniatures flower at different times: there are early, mid-, and late-spring bloomers, all of which can add up to an extended period of bloom if they're located well.

-Speaking of location, even an experienced gardener can feel stymied when it comes to sighting miniature bulbs.
+Speaking of location, even an experienced gardener can feel stymied when it comes to siting miniature bulbs.
 In the next week or two, take a good look at your yard before the trees leaf out, and you may be surprised by the bulb location opportunities.
 Take a few digital photos now so you can refer to them when it's time to plant bulbs this fall.
 We have a few location suggestions:

 - In shrubby areas—Miniatures squeeze in nicely beneath shrubs, lighting up those lifeless spots found in every yard.
 Timed to bloom with a flowering shrub, like azaleas, mini-daffs can be thrilling.
 Try miniatures in clumps around conifers, too—dark greens make a great backdrop for dainty, bright flowers.